WebDevBernard/ICBC_E-Stamp_Tool/README.md

 3. In the GUI, select the script location under `/py/icbc_e-stamp_and_copy_tool.py` or `/py/bulk_copy_icbc_tool.py`.
 Change settings to `One File` and leave settings to `Console Based`.
 Browse Icon in `/py/icon.ico` or `grayscale.ico`.
 Now select
    `Convert .PY To .EXE`

+4. Fill out the `config.xlsx` Excel sheet found in the /assets folder and move it into the same folder as the exe.

 ## How it works?